-In short, tiny stories are the many experiences of your life.
+In short, tiny stories are the many, many experiences—from moments to the micro-stories within your big stories—of your life.

 Sounds a lot like a memory, doesn’t it?
 It’s not that simple.

 the mental capacity or faculty of retaining and reviving facts, events, impressions, etc., or of recalling or recognizing previous experiences.

 Your tiny stories embody a memory, whether past or living, but this is not about the act of remembrance.